peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Divide(
         int intValue);

-Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.
-When possible, the result will be exact.
+Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.

 <b>Parameters:</b>